-E. At or before the second regularly scheduled meeting of the State Board after an appeal has been received pursuant to subsection IV.D., a quorum of the State Board or, in the discretion of the State Board, a committee comprised of at least five of the State Board's members, must conduct a public meeting to consider the appeal.
+D. Any Complainant who is aggrieved by a decision of the district board under this process may file a written appeal to the State Board of Education (State Board) within 30 days after the district board announces its decision in a public meeting.
+At or before the next regularly scheduled meeting of the State Board after an appeal has been received, a quorum of the State Board or, in the discretion of the State Board, a committee comprised of at least five of the State Board's members, must conduct a public meeting to consider the appeal.
 If such meeting is conducted by a quorum of the State Board, the State Board shall, at that public meeting, vote to grant or deny, in whole or in part, the relief requested by the Complainant.
 If such meeting is conducted by a committee of the State Board, the committee shall provide a report and recommendation to the full State Board to be considered and either adopted or rejected by the State Board at its next regularly scheduled meeting.
 The public meetings contemplated in this subsection shall be held in accordance with the requirements of the South Carolina Freedom of Information Act, and the Complainant and other interested parties must be allowed to appear and present information in support of or in opposition to the relief requested in the complaint.
-If the State Board finds that Existing Instructional Materials identified in an appeal do not satisfy the requirements of this regulation, the State Board shall instruct the district board to remove entirely or discontinue use of said materials for any grade level or age group for which such use is inappropriate or unsuitable, or to make such materials available to a student only upon receipt of the consent of the student's parent or legal guardian.
-The State Board shall, at the time it communicates its decision to the district board, provide a written explanation for its conclusion and decision that is publicly available and that includes an explanation of how the State Board applied and complied with the decisional criteria and requirements of this regulation.
+If the State Board finds that existing instructional materials identified in an appeal do not satisfy the requirements of this regulation, the State Board shall instruct the district board to remove entirely or discontinue use of said materials for any grade level or age group for which such use is inappropriate or unsuitable, or to make such materials available to students only upon receipt of the consent of a student's parent or legal guardian.
+The State Board shall, at the time it communicated its decision to the district board, provide a written explanation for its conclusion and decision that is publicly available and that includes an explanation of how the State Board applied and complied with the decisional criteria and requirements of this regulation.

-F. In no event shall the State Board's decision in a matter arising under subsection IV.D. and IV.E of this section be based primarily on or motivated primarily by disagreement with or opposition to the viewpoints expressed within the challenged material.
+E. In no event shall the State Board's decision in a matter arising under subsection (d) of this section be based primarily on or motivated primarily by disagreement with or opposition to the viewpoints expressed within the challenged material.